UnexomWid/playfair/README.md

 **Nobody likes to see DRM after they paid.**

-While Playfair tries to incurr minimal overhead, it may still slow down the startup of the app.
+While Playfair tries to incur minimal overhead, it may still slow down the startup of the app.

 This is not nice for clients who pay!